BeatableMeat/beatablemeat.github.io/README.md

 # BEATABLE MEAT PORTAL
 Since we don't want to spend money in the Beatable Meat project, and the main website's link is very long, we decided to make this website hosted on Github.
+We host lots of content here.
+## CONTENT THAT IS HOSTED HERE
+- Beatable Meat Portal
+- Beatable Games
+- Beatable Screenplays
+- GlitchGod's Flash Repo _(semi-hosted on **Beatable Games,** is in sync with [GlitchGod's Flash Repo's original site](https://sites.google.com/view/flashrepo)_

 # POSTING IN THE ISSUES PAGE
 Please note that the issues page is not justs for literal *issues*, but you can request something to be added to one of the sites.
 One of the moderators of the repository will add a label to your post to identify what it is.